Can You Sue if You Are Hit by a Car as a Pedestrian in Texas?

 Can I File a Lawsuit for a Pedestrian Car Accident?

-Any time you are injured in a car accident in Texas, you can file a lawsuit for your injuries.
+Any time you are injured in a car accident in Dallas or Texas, you can file a lawsuit for your injuries.
 Texas law requires all drivers to carry car insurance in an attempt to reduce the number of car crashes.
 Usually, damages may be available to cover minor injuries and vehicle damage if you file through insurance.
 However, more serious injuries or car accident deaths may require a lawsuit for full compensation.

 In a pedestrian accident, the injuries are often more severe than in a car crash, or the victim is killed.
 The crumple zones and bumpers on cars work to reduce the impact of an accident, but when the victim is hit directly, the car has substantially greater momentum and can cause serious injuries.
 Even low-speed pedestrian accidents can cause broken bones or knock a pedestrian to the ground, causing severe brain trauma.
 If the driver runs over the victim, they could suffer serious crushing injuries.
 These kinds of injuries often require emergency medical intervention and could be life-threatening.